lucendio/lecture-devops-infos/content/exercises/publish-container-images-from-pipeline.md

 1. Adjust the existing `Containerfile` if necessary
 2. Define pipeline jobs that build and publish a container image in a container image registry of your choosing
-3. Verify the result by pulling the image from the registry into the local workspace and start a container based on that image
+3. Verify the result by pulling the image from the registry into the local workspace, start a container based on that image and confirm that the included application is accessible from the *"outside""* via CLI

 ## Deliverables

 * source code of the pipeline
 * `Containerfile`
+* `terminal.log` file showing the commands and their output used to carry out the tasks

 ## Solution